jvmourao/Applied-OMICs-Tutorial/docs/source/ngs-data.rst

       , "Next to the white space a short **description** can be provided" "4", "Representation of the **quality score** for each base of line 2"

-* Each letter is represented by a |phred| quality score using `ASCII <https://upload.wikimedia.org/wikipedia/commons/1/1b/ASCII-Table-wide.svg>`_ characters, assigning a probability of an incorrect base call.
+* Each letter in line 4 is represented by a |phred| quality score using `ASCII <https://upload.wikimedia.org/wikipedia/commons/1/1b/ASCII-Table-wide.svg>`_ characters, assigning a probability of an incorrect base call.

 * |phred| quality score (Q) is a property logarithmically related to the base-calling error probabilities (P).